 - Event checklists which can ensure the chapter is not forgetting any minor detail

-It is strongly encouraged that the chapter or colony utilizes its resources in order to develop a fully comprehensive health and safety program.
+It is strongly encouraged that the chapter or provisional chapter utilizes its resources in order to develop a fully comprehensive health and safety program.

 This sense of responsibility and this culture of caring is critical to the Fraternity’s success.
 It is important because the most resounding decisions regarding the future of Pi Kappa Alpha are not always made in executive council meetings, chapter meetings, conventions or Supreme Council sessions.
 The most important decisions regarding Pi Kappa Alpha’s destiny often go unnoticed.
 These critical moments of truth – these crucial decisions, are made in college-town taverns, in chapter houses at 2:00 a.m., and in parking lots after last call.
 The moments of choice, when someone stands up and says: “Stop!” determine whether Pi Kappa Alpha will suffer another blow or whether we, as brothers will tend to our health and safety business.
 These moments of truth also determine whether a member will live to see graduation, whether a member or friend will live life in a wheelchair or with a criminal record.
 These moments of choice, moments that each member will face at some point in his college career, will define Pi Kappa Alpha to the public, to our academic hosts and to the generations who follow us, with or without a Greek experience.